hwp9000/discord.js/README.md

             // Add Mutliple Fields Documentaion can be found here for embeds https://discordjs.guide/popular-topics/embeds.html
             // Example field { name: 'Your Field name', value: 'Your value here'}, .addFields(
+		// Here we set the fields name to User Commands, and then the value to -help display a help message.
                 { name: 'User Commands',
                 value: `
                 \`-help\` display a help message`},)